AppDaemon/appdaemon/docs/DASHBOARD_CREATION.rst

 - width - width of the widget, set this to the same width as your cell size or less
 - height - height of the widget, set this to the same height as your cell size or less
 - majorTicks - Where to mark major values, a list
-- highights - color ranges, a list
+- highlights - color ranges, a list

 See the example below: